ChristianHart2019/snoTEL-metSIM-SUMMA-workflow/CREATE_METSIM_INPUT/readme.md

 snotel_*_20170101-20180831.nc

-Where * is the station number and the two dates are the start and end of the simulation.
+Where * is the station number, and the two dates are the start and end of the simulation.